intel-iot-devkit/how-to-code-samples/doorbell/cpp/README.md

 10. Your project source files will now be available on the on the upper left of your IDE by default.<br>
 ![](./../../images/cpp/project-src-imported.png)

-### Connecting the Grove* sensors
+### Connecting the Grove\* sensors

-You need to have a Grove* Base Shield V2 connected to an Arduino\*-compatible breakout board to plug all the Grove devices into the Grove Base Shield V2.
+You need to have a Grove\* Base Shield V2 connected to an Arduino\*-compatible breakout board to plug all the Grove devices into the Grove Base Shield V2.
 Make sure you have the tiny VCC switch on the Grove Base Shield V2 set to **5V**.

 1. Plug one end of a Grove cable into the Grove Touch Sensor, and connect the other end to the D4 port on the Grove Base Shield V2.<br>
 ![](./../../images/js/doorbell.jpg)
-2. Plug one end of a Grove cable into the Grove* Buzzer, and connect the other end to the D5 port on the Grove Base Shield V2.
+2. Plug one end of a Grove cable into the Grove\* Buzzer, and connect the other end to the D5 port on the Grove Base Shield V2.
-3. Plug one end of a Grove cable into the Grove* RGB LCD, and connect the other end to any of the I2C ports on the Grove Base Shield V2.
+3. Plug one end of a Grove cable into the Grove\* RGB LCD, and connect the other end to any of the I2C ports on the Grove Base Shield V2.

 ### Connecting the DFRobot\* sensors

 ![](./../../images/js/doorbell-dfrobot.jpg)

-You need to have a LCD Keypad Shield connected to an Arduino\*-compatible breakout board to plug all the DFRobot\* devices into the LCD Keypad Shield.
+You need to have a LCD Keypad Shield connected to an Arduino\* compatible breakout board to plug all the DFRobot\* devices into the LCD Keypad Shield.

 1. Plug one end of a DFRobot\* cable into the Buzzer, and connect the other end to the A1 port on the LCD Keypad Shield.